theamazingdrew/HowToVote/README.md

 This was not an isolated incident.
 I had a similar conversation with another professor.
 This professor was dismissive of the idea altogether, as though it were naïve to try to put rigor into the analysis of a candidate for fitness of office.
 I was stunned.

 I Googled for research, but found nothing of value.
 Did nobody know how to think through a candidate's fitness?
-Of course this basic idea has crossed many people's minds, but had anyone done it and released it?
+Of course this basic idea has crossed many people's minds, but had anyone created anything beyond superficial and released it?
 I didn't find it.
 Over the intervening years I periodically checked.
 During the '20 presidential cycle I looked hard again, but found nothing that went beneath the surface.

 I never found what I'm looking for, so I'm building it.